-The Model is among the "provisions for the performance and discipline of work" to which employees must conform their conduct in the performance of their work.
+The Model is among the "provisions for the performance and discipline of work" to which employees must conform their conduct in the performance of their work37.
 Infringement of the provisions of the Model by employees constitutes, in accordance with the CCNL, a disciplinary offence and is subject to sanction, in accordance with the Workers' Statute and applicable regulations.
 The Model clearly stipulates the behaviors to be adopted and avoided, as well as the relevant sanctions in case of violation.

-Failure on the part of the worker to comply with the provisions of the Model is sanctioned by the application of the following measures depending on the seriousness of the infraction:
+Failure by the worker to comply with the provisions of the Model is punished by the application of the following measures depending on the seriousness of the infraction: